kostelal0688/sep11-freedom-project/tool/learning-log.md

 * [Geolocation in Weather App](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API/Using_the_Geolocation_API)
     * Adding Geolocation to Your Weather App – This tutorial shows how to use the browser's geolocation API to get the user's current location and display the weather for that location.
 * Units of Measurement
     * Some users may prefer different units, like temperature in Celsius or Fahrenheit.
-Make sure your app supports unit conversion (e.g., Celsius to Fahrenheit or meters per second to miles per hour).
+I need to sure my app supports unit conversion (e.g., Celsius to Fahrenheit or meters per second to miles per hour).
 OpenWeatherMap and other APIs support units like:
          * metric (Celsius, meters per second)
          * imperial (Fahrenheit, miles per hour)